MohammadShakhatreh/wn-server/Report/README.md

 ## Liskov substitution principle

+All subclasses in the project can be substitutable.

-In the `Command` interface and the `Shell`
+For example in the `Command` interface all commands are referenced and used in the `Invoker ` using the interface.

-The `Shell` class is a substitutable of `Command` interface, and this is proofed because in the shells commads list can have concrete commands like `UseCommand` or it can be a `Shell` like the `TradeShell` in the `GlobalShell`.

 ## Interface segregation principle

-Based on this principle I made `Lockable` and `HiddenItem` interfaces because not all `RoomSide` subclasses are openable like the `Chest` and `Door` classes, and not all subclasses have hidden items like `Painting` and `Mirror`,
+Based on this principle I made `Lockable` and `HiddenItem` interfaces because not all `RoomSide` subclasses are lockable like the `Chest` and `Door` classes, and not all subclasses have hidden items like `Painting` and `Mirror`.

 ## Dependency Inversion principle

+I used spring IoC mechanism to instantiate objects and provide them with their required dependencies, for example ``

-For example in the `Invoker` class it depends on the `Command` and `Map` interfaces, and these are abstractions.
+In the `Invoker` class it depends on the `Command` and `Map` interfaces, and these are abstractions.

 And when ever I need a list or a map I define them by their interfaces `List` and `Map`.

+# Concurrency Issues

+I used synchronization in the `Move` command as the player must remove themselves from the current room and add themselves to the destination room so these two rooms must be synced so no player will interfere with the transition of the player.

+I also synced the `FightResolver` so that if the two player played at the same time this will make an issue.

 # Data Structures

-In `Shell` class I used a Map to store the commands, where the command name is the key and the command itself is the value, I used the Map because it's fast and I need to query the commands by the name as the name is unique.
+In `Invoker` class I used a Map to store the commands, where the command name is the key and the command itself is the value, I used the Map because it's fast and I need to query the commands by the name as the name is unique.

-I used a `LinkedHashMap` implementation in the subclasses of `Sell` to make the commands order be the same as the insertion order, because if the order of the commands keeps changing the player will take longer to find the commands thay are looking for.

-In the `Room` class is used an `EnumMap` is it's more efficient than `HashMap`.
+In the `Room` class is used an `EnumMap` as it's more efficient than `HashMap` for enums.

 In `Maze` class I used a `List` to store the rooms, because a maze is a list of rooms and the each room is identified by it's index